Pelland-Coupe/EV_Hacking/hyundai_kona_ev/CAN Bus/README.md

 "P-CAN message chasing 11-01-25.txt" is information captured from the P-CAN bus Teed in on the connection between the front loom and the main loom.
 The intention was to verify the source of a number of IDs that are currently listed in ProjectGus DBC file as unknown.

+The ScanDoc folder contains D-CAN scans when running various scans from the ScanDoc tool.